TaniyaGSe/About-Me/README.md

 - 👋 Hi, I’m Taniya Senarathna
+- 👩‍ I’m an IT undergraduate in University of Moratuwa
-- 👀 I’m interested in ...
+- 👀 I’m interested in reading books
-- 🌱 I’m an undergraduate
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Tgs1398/Tgs1398 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.